1. Uploading a new workflow descriptor to BIAFLOWS

 tag when referring to an existing Docker image

-(e.g. prefer python:3.6.9-stretch
+(e.g. prefer python:3.6.9-stretch over python:3.6).

 If the tag is not accurate, the underlying docker image could change